GILFORD ANGLING CLUB

 NEWS FROM KERNAN LOUGH

-Overall July was a fairly good month although towards the end in did tail off.
+Overall July was a fairly good month although towards the end it did tail off.
 Bank men seemed to fair quite good overall with fish being caught on a regular basis.
+Evening rises have been occurring but it has been hit and miss with anglers who catch one nite but not the next.
+Boat men have had mixed bags with fish being caught from early morning till early afternoon but from 2pm onwards it's a bit hit and miss.

 It's great to see a few 4 and 5 pounders being caught (and being put back) but I can't understand how an angler can kill a 5lb fish.
 Lets face it, it has taken 3 or 4 years to grow to this stage and by putting it back you are giving someone else the pleasure and thrill of catching a great fish.
 There are one or 2 anglers out there that will kill these fish, one angler recently caught a fish of over 5lb, dispatched it and said "That'll do the pan" what size of a feckin pan has he??
 He was a pensioner and that fish would feed him and the wife for a week!!
 Do the decent thing, take a photo and put it back!
 We'll even put it on the site.